 But fear not!
 There are some nifty tricks to keep your feline friend from turning your home into a litter box – one of the most effective being the use of scents as a deterrent.

-What Are the Reasons Why Cats Poop in the House?
+Why do Cats Poop in the House?

 On the other hand, some common behavioral reasons for your cat pooping in the house include stress, anxiety, fear, territorial marking, and litter box aversion.
 Various factors can trigger these behavioral causes, including changes in the environment, new pets or people, loud noises, and even other cats outside.